vibhorkum/pg_shard_ppas/README.md

 ## Building

-`pg_shard` runs on Linux and OS X. The extension works with PostgreSQL 9.3.4+ or 9.4, and CitusDB 3.2.
+`pg_shard` runs on Linux and OS X. The extension works with PPAS 9.3.4+ or 9.4.

-Once you have PostgreSQL or CitusDB installed, you're ready to build `pg_shard`.
+Once you have PPAS installed, you're ready to build `pg_shard`.
 For this, you will need to include the `pg_config` directory path in your `make` command.
 This path is typically the same as your PostgreSQL installation's `bin/` directory path.
 For example:

     # Path when PostgreSQL is compiled from source
-    PATH=/usr/local/pgsql/bin/:$PATH make
-    sudo PATH=/usr/local/pgsql/bin/:$PATH make install

-    # Path when CitusDB package is installed
-    PATH=/opt/citusdb/3.0/bin/:$PATH make
+    PATH=/usr/ppas-9.4/bin/:$PATH make
-    sudo PATH=/opt/citusdb/3.0/bin/:$PATH make install
+    sudo PATH=/usr/ppas-9.4/bin/:$PATH make install

 `pg_shard` also includes regression tests.
 To verify your installation, start your Postgres instance with the `shared_preload_libraries` setting mentioned below, and run `make installcheck`.

-**Note:** CitusDB 3.2 is in Beta.
-If you'd like to build against CitusDB, please contact us at engage @ citusdata.com.

 ## Setup